Documentation Index

 - Email verification — required for email/password registration

-- Rate limiting — registration endpoint: 5 attempts per IP per hour
+- Rate limiting — registration endpoint: 5 attempts per IP per hour; OAuth token endpoint: 20 per minute per client

 - CSRF protection — all state-changing API requests require